psibi/xmobar/readme.md

 - Format is a time format string, as accepted by the standard ISO C `strftime` function (or Haskell's `formatCalendarTime`).
 - Sample usage: `Run Date "%a %b %_d %Y <fc=#ee9a00>%H:%M:%S</fc>" "date" 10`

+## `DateWithTimeZone Format Alias RefreshRate`

+- Accepts same input as the above `Date` monitor.
+- Sample usage: `Run DateWithTimeZone "%a %b %_d %Y <fc=#ee9a00>%H:%M:%S</fc>" "date" 10`
+- The difference with the `Date` monitor is that it's better optimized and 45% faster than the it.
+It computes the initial time zone information at the start of the xmobar program and reuses it for the subsequent invocations.
+That means this monitor isn't suited if you are travelling among different time zones, have DST etc unless you are ready to restart xmobar.

 ## `DateZone Format Locale Zone Alias RefreshRate`